AdobeDocs/journey-optimizer.pt-BR/help/using/personalization/functions/helpers.md

 ## With{#with}

-A variável `with` o auxiliar é usado para alterar o token de avaliação da parte do modelo.
+O auxiliar `with` é usado para alterar o token de avaliação da parte do modelo.

 **Sintaxe**